CBanalyst10/NYCrestaurantsAnalysis/README.md

 # Analysis

+## Count of Restaurants across all boroughs
+Manhattan has the most restaurants, with Brooklyn and Queens following closely behind as expected.

 ## Cuisines across all boroughs
 The most common cuisine of all restaurant types in the boroughs is American, followed by Chinese.
 Queens majorly favors Chinese above all others.